Computacenter PLC Interim Results 2018

-Computacenter plc (‘Computacenter’ or the ‘Group’), Europe’s preferred IT provider to enable users and their business in a digital world, today announces its final results for the six month period ended 30 June 2017.
+Computacenter plc (“Computacenter” or the “Group”), the independent provider of IT infrastructure and services that enables users and their business, today announces unaudited results for the six month period ended 30 June 2018.

 Mike Norris, Chief Executive of Computacenter plc, commented:

-- Adjusted operating profit or loss, adjusted profit or loss before tax, adjusted tax, adjusted profit or loss for the period, adjusted earnings per share and adjusted diluted earnings per share are, as appropriate, each stated before: exceptional and other adjusting items including gain or loss on business disposals, gain or loss on disposal of investment properties, amortisation of acquired intangibles, utilisation of deferred tax assets (where initial recognition was as an exceptional item or a fair value adjustment on acquisition), and the related tax effect of these exceptional and other adjusting items, as Management do not consider these items when reviewing the underlying performance of the segment or the Group as a whole.
-Additionally, adjusted gross profit or loss and adjusted operating profit or loss includes the interest paid on customer-specific financing (CSF) which Management considers to be a cost of sale.
-A reconciliation between key adjusted and statutory measures is provided on page 13 of the Group Finance Director’s review.
-Further detail is provided within note 5 to the Financial Statements.
+- Adjusted operating profit or loss, adjusted profit or loss before tax, adjusted tax, adjusted profit or loss for the period, adjusted earnings per share and adjusted diluted earnings per share are, as appropriate, each stated before: exceptional and other adjusting items including gain or loss on business disposals, gain or loss on disposal of investment properties, amortisation of acquired intangibles, utilisation of deferred tax assets (where initial recognition was as an exceptional item or a fair value adjustment on acquisition), and the related tax effect of these exceptional and other adjusting items, as Management do not consider these items when reviewing the underlying performance of the Segment or the Group as a whole.
+Additionally, adjusted gross profit or loss and adjusted operating profit or loss includes the interest paid on customer specific financing (CSF) which Management considers to be a cost of sale.
+A reconciliation between key adjusted and statutory measures is provided within the Group Finance Director’s review included within this announcement.
+Further detail is provided within note 4 to the summary financial information included within this announcement, Adjusted measures.

-- We evaluate the long-term performance and trends within our strategic key performance indicators (KPIs) on a constant currency basis.
-Further, the performance of the Group and its overseas segments are shown, where indicated, in constant currency.
+- We evaluate the long-term performance and trends within our strategic objectives on a constant currency basis.
+Further, the performance of the Group and its overseas Segments are shown, where indicated, in constant currency.
 The constant currency presentation, which is a non-GAAP measure, excludes the impact of fluctuations in foreign currency exchange rates.
 We believe providing constant currency information gives valuable supplemental detail regarding our results of operations, consistent with how we evaluate our performance.
-We calculate constant currency percentages by converting our prior-year local currency financial results using the current year average exchange rates and comparing these recalculated amounts to our current year results or by presenting the results in the equivalent local currency amounts.
-Wherever the performance of the Group, or its overseas segments, are presented in constant currency, the equivalent prior-year measure is also presented in actual currency using the exchange rates prevailing at the time.
-Financial Highlights, as shown on this page, and statutory measures, are provided in actual currency.
+We calculate constant currency percentages by converting our prior-period local currency financial results using the current period average exchange rates and comparing these recalculated amounts to our current period results or by presenting the results in the equivalent local currency amounts.
+Wherever the performance of the Group, or its overseas Segments, are presented in constant currency, or equivalent local currency amounts, the equivalent prior-period measure is also presented in the reported pound sterling equivalent using the exchange rates prevailing at the time.
+2018 interim Financial Highlights, as shown at the beginning of this announcement, and statutory measures, are provided in the reported pound sterling equivalent.

 - Net funds includes cash and cash equivalents, CSF, other short or other long-term borrowings and current asset investments.